Andrettin/Wyrmsun/readme.txt

 * Quests
 - Goblin Barbarians and Warlords are now present in the Caverns of Flame quest.
+- Goblin custom heroes can now be used for dwarven quests.

 * Units
 - Added Goblin Barbarian (upgrade of the Swordsman) (icon by Jesse Crider, modified from b_o's and Leo's Goblin Swordsman icon).